D-Waack/manualindiedev/Capitulos/capitulo7.md

 # Capítulo 7: Playtesting e Feedback
 "Era estranho que Stanley ainda estivesse sentado no armário das vassouras.
 Ele nem sequer estava fazendo nada.
-Pelo menos se houvesse alguma coisa com que interagir ele estaria justificado de alguma forma." - Narrador, "_The Stanley Parable_" (2013)
+Pelo menos se houvesse alguma coisa com que interagir, ele estaria justificado de alguma forma." - Narrador, "_The Stanley Parable_" (2013)

 ![Capítulo 7 capa](../Arquivos/Imagens/capa_07.png 'It was baffling that Stanley was still just sitting in the broom closet.
 He wasn\'t even doing anything, at least if there was something to interact with he\'d be justified in some way.')